Chair of Electronic Finance and Digital Markets

 New publication in the conference proceedings of the European Conference on Information Systems (ECIS)

-The research article “Detecting Herding Behavior Using Topic Mining: The Case of Financial Analysts“ from Matthias Palmer, Dr. Matthias Eickhoff and Prof. Dr. Jan Muntermann has been accepted for the ECIS 2018.
+The research article “Detecting Herding Behavior Using Topic Mining: The Case of Financial Analysts“ written by Matthias Palmer, Matthias Eickhoff and Jan Muntermann has been accepted for presentation at the ECIS 2018 conference.

 New research paper in Decision Support Systems (DSS)